Indonesia imposes moratorium on new palm oil plantations

 - Retailer Big 5 sanctioned after Oak Harbor employee suffered racial taunts, death threats

+“In this presidential instruction, all central and provincial governments, including governors, mayors and district chiefs were ordered to re-evaluate permits,” Wibowo said.
+“It also instructs (them) to delay the opening of new palm oil plantations to reduce conflict.”

-The industry is the target of a global campaign by conservationists and human rights groups, who are pressuring consumer brands to drop producers involved in deforestation and rights abuses.
+The palm oil industry is the target of a worldwide campaign by conservationists and human rights groups, who are pressuring consumer brands to drop producers involved in deforestation and rights abuses.

+Clearance of rainforest for palm oil and pulp wood plantations is also behind a slide in the population of critically endangered orangutans, a great ape found only in Indonesia and Malaysia.

+Amid a backlash against palm oil producers, the European Union has been considering a ban on the use of palm oil in biofuels.